-The Internal Audit (IA) functionally reports directly to the Audit Committee.
+The IA functionally reports directly to the Audit Committee.
 It is guided by a Board-approved Internal Audit Charter and adopts a risk-based audit approach aligned with the professional auditing standards as mandated by SEC's 2009 Revised Code of Corporate Governance and as set by The Institute of Internal Auditors (IIA).
 The IA provides the Audit Committee and Management with independent and objective assurance and advisory services on the Company's business processes, controls, and risk management practices and through regular reporting of their audit activities in relation to its annual audit plan, including the significant results of the audit.
 IA annually attests to the Board that a robust internal audit, control and compliance system is in place and working effectively.
 In 2013, the IA amended its Charter and updated the IA Policies and Procedures to enhance provisions reflective of the IIA guidelines.

-The appointment, performance evaluation and replacement of the internal auditor requires the approval of the Audit Committee.
+The Audit Committee's oversight of the IA function includes appointment, performance evaluation and replacement of the IA management.
 IA Managers, Karmine Andrea B. San Juan and Carla T. Levina, lead and manage the IA function of SMC & its Subsidiaries.